bcss/RentACar-Contract/docs/MAINTENANCE_GUIDE.md

 ### Localization and International Compliance

-As RCCMS expands to serve customers in multiple jurisdictions, legal documentation may require localization beyond simple translation.
+As KarāraOS expands to serve customers in multiple jurisdictions, legal documentation may require localization beyond simple translation.
 Different countries have varying privacy laws, contractual requirements, and consumer protection standards that may necessitate jurisdiction-specific policy variations.

 **Jurisdiction-Specific Requirements:**